deepanshs/mrsimulator/docs/user_guide/spin_system/spin_system.rst

   * - ``j_symmetric``
     - :ref:`sy_api`
-    - An *optional* object describing the second-rank traceless symmetric *J*-coupling tensor following the Haeberlen convention.
+    - An *optional* instance describing the second-rank traceless symmetric *J*-coupling tensor following the Haeberlen convention.
 The default is ``None``.
 See the description for the :ref:`sy_api` object.

   * - ``dipolar``
     - :ref:`sy_api`
-    - An *optional* object describing the second-rank traceless dipolar tensor.
+    - An *optional* instance describing the second-rank traceless dipolar tensor.
 The default is ``None``.
 See the description for the :ref:`sy_api` object.